-Coronavirus COVID-19 has created widespread disruption to the global travel industry.
-With the highest regard for health, local hotels, places to eat and attractions in Bellingham and the Whatcom County region of Washington State maintain high cleaning standards, while sanitizing their properties daily and hourly to protect guests and employees.
+With the highest regard for public health, local hotels, places to eat and attractions in Bellingham and the Whatcom County region of Washington State maintain strict cleaning standards.
+To combat the Covid-19 pandemic, they have implemented increased protocols for sanitizing their properties daily and hourly to protect guests and employees.

 “We have raised the bar to include deeper general cleaning, changing of gloves more often, a new focus on doorknobs, keys, pens, telephones, lamp knobs and paperwork,” said Teri Treat, co-owner of Inn at Lynden.
 “All staff members are more aware of their own health and the health of other family members at home and have been asked to read all the information from the CDC.”